Oxenholme

 Oxenholme (/ˈɒksənhoʊm/ OX-ən-hohm or /ˈɒksnoʊm/ OX-nohm) is a hamlet in the Westmorland and Furness area of Cumbria, England.
-It is part of the civil parish of Kendal, and lies just to the south east of the town.
+It is in the historic county of Westmorland and is part of the civil parish of Kendal, and lies just to the south east of the town.
 It is best known for Oxenholme Lake District railway station on the West Coast Main Line.

 History

 Oxenholme station opened in 1847 as Kendal Junction and was renamed Oxenholme in 1860.
 The village grew around the station.
 The station name had the suffix "Lake District" added in 1988.